drojaazu/suddendesu/content/entry/keio-yugekitai-leftover-source-code/index.md

 	return out
 ```

-We can see that it takes two values, does some kind of work, and returns a value back to us.
+We can see that it takes two values (arg1 and arg2), does some kind of work with them, and returns a value back to us.
 Some languages are more explicit, indicating if those values passed to the function are mutable and example what type of data is returned.
 The point here is that we, as humans, can easily identify all the pieces going in and coming out.

 In assembly, we have no such concept of a function definition.
-It's much more difficult to write "[self-documenting code](https://en.wikipedia.org/wiki/Self-documenting_code)" at such a low level, so we need to explain to those who see our code what our intention is, what goes in, what comes out, and what gets broken along the way.
-This helps not only those who use our code but our future selves when we revisit some code for bug fixes weeks or months later.
+It's much more difficult to write "[self-documenting code](https://en.wikipedia.org/wiki/Self-documenting_code)" at such a low level, so we need to explain to those who read it what our intention is, what goes in, what comes out, and what side effects occur along the way.
+This helps not only those who see our code but our future selves when we revisit some code for bug fixes weeks or months later.

-So here, the header comment above says that it "finds at which scroll position the specified character is currently located."
+So here the header comment above says (in Japanese) that it "finds at which scroll position the specified character is currently located."
 Below that we have the in parameters, out parameters and the break list.
 The in and out parameters are pretty simple to understand: they are the arguments to the function and the values it returns.
-Here, it says the Y coordinate will be expected in the D0 register, and the scroll position will be available in the D0 register when complete.
+Here it says the Y coordinate will be expected in the D0 register, and the scroll position will be available in the D0 register when complete.
 It also says the Carry flag will be set if there were no problems and will be cleared if there was an error.

-## Break List
+### Break List

 Finally, it says that register D0 will be "broken."
-The break list, also called the clobber list, is a list of all registers that will be modified by the function at some point.
+The *break list*, also called the clobber list, is a list of all registers that will be modified by the function at some point.

 In `WhereScrBlock` above, it's pretty obvious that D0 will be modified since it will hold the output value, but let's say we have a more complex function.
 In this supposed function, D0 is used but some additional storage space is needed to do some calculation.
 You could use some space on the stack, but RAM allocation is quite slow compared to register access, and if this code is part of a tight loop or a time critical part of the program (like the HBLANK phase), you need to optimize for every clock tick.
 So you decide to use the much faster CPU registers, and choose register D1.

 This means that D1 will not have the same value with which it entered the function.
 Since it is not the return value, we call this a side effect.
-In the comments, we warn those who intend to call this function that register D1 will be broken.
+In the comments, we warn those who intend to call this function that register D1 will be modified, i.e. broken.
 So if they're using D1 for their own code, they first need to push it on to the stack to preserve it.

-## Symbols
+### Symbols

 Now what about the subroutine above it?
-Its beginning is cut off, so we don't know what its called.
-Skipping ahead a little bit, there are also several large symbol lists within the Keio Yugekitai data.
-In programming, a *symbol* is any named component that is stored somewhere in memory.
-This can of course mean variables but also subroutine names.
+Its beginning is cut off, so we don't know what it's called.
+Skipping ahead in the article a little bit, there are also several large symbol lists within the Keio Yūgekitai data.
+In programming, a *symbol* is any named element that is stored somewhere in memory.
+This can of course mean variables but also subroutine names and memory offsets.
 In the example above, `WhereScrBlock` is a symbol which will eventually be located somewhere in the final program code.

-When a program is compiled, symbols are no longer necessary in the output binary.
-This is because symbols are for human understanding and are not used by the machine itself, which only understands memory addresses in binary.
-Thus, symbols are stripped and we are left with a blob of binary data that runs on the machine.
-This is why whendoing a disassembly there are no variable or function names and we have to infer what everything does.

-To aid in debugging, especially when dealing with embedded hardware like a retro game console, symbol lists were often generated during the build process which listed the memory location of all symbols within the final binary.
-That way the developer could set a breakpoint at an address that corresponded to a certain subroutine, or could debug a system crash by seeing where the CPU had an issue and deduce in what part of the code there was a problem.
+When a program is compiled to machine code, these symbols disappear, as we discussed earlier.
+To aid in debugging (especially when dealing with embedded hardware like a retro game console), symbol lists were often generated during the build process.
+These tells the programmer where each symbol ended up in memory.
+That way the developer could set a breakpoint at an address that corresponded to a certain subroutine, or could debug a system crash by seeing where the CPU choked and deduce in what part of the code there was a problem.

-Such symbol lists appeared in a few of the Keio files.
-If we have a look at `keio6.bin` on the Japan Final version, we see our subroutine:
+Such symbol lists appear in a few of the Keio files.
+If we have a look at `keio6.bin` on the Japan Final version, we find our subroutine from the example above:

 ```
  FFFF85D2  WhereScrBlock
 ```

 It tells us the code begins at 0xFF85D2, which is within Work RAM on the Main CPU side, which is exactly where we would expect to find it.
-Now this address is actually incorrect, and we'll discuss that next, but what we're interested in is what is listed around it:
+We're interested in is what surrounds it:

 ```
 FFFF82E0  SearchWork